-sampleFile the name of a text file listing input sequence files and sample names (see 'Details').
+the name of a text file listing input sequence files and sample names (see 'Details').

-genome the reference genome for primary alignments, one of:
+genome

-• a string referring to a "BSgenome" package (e.g. ""BSgenome.Hsapiens.UCSC.hg19""), which will be downloaded automatically from Bioconductor if not present auxiliaryFile the name of a text file listing sequences to be used as additional targets for alignment of reads not mapping to the reference genome (see 'Details').
+the reference genome for primary alignments, one of:

-• the name of a fasta sequence file containing one or several sequences (chromosomes) to be used as a reference.
+- a string referring to a "BSgenome" package (e.g. ""BSgenome.Hsapiens.UCSC.hg19""), which will be downloaded automatically from Bioconductor if not present - the name of a fasta sequence file containing one or several sequences (chromosomes) to be used as a reference.
 The aligner index will be created when neccessary and stored in a default location (see 'Details').